"Unified Dog Theory 11: Do Puppy Classes Cause Learning Deficits?"

 And, as Rousseau says, nature is never wrong, which means that every puppy is born perfect.
 We’re the ones who screw things up.

 “Life Is an Adventure—Where Will Your Dog Take You?”
 Join Me on Facebook!
 Follow Me on Twitter!
-Join the Rescue Dog Owners Support Group!
+Link Up With Me on Linkedin!

 1) Coppinger, R and Coppinger, L, “Biologic bases of behavior of domestic dogs,” Readings in Companion Animal Behavior, Voith, VL and Borchelt, PL, eds., Veterinary Learning Systems Co, Inc, New Jersey, 1996.